Nottingham Moving Costs: What Affects Time and Pricing

 Example 1: Small sofa and boxes, driveway to driveway

-Move type: a few items between houses with off-street parking.
-With the van at the door and no stairs, loading is continuous.
-Efficient access keeps hours down, so total cost stays low for the volume moved.
+Move type: a few items between houses with clear off-street parking.
+The van stays close at both ends, the carry is short, and loading runs continuously.
+That keeps labour time low for the volume involved.

 Example 2: Studio flat with stair-only access